jorgeluisztr/airflow_postgres_ML_testing/README.md

 run ```curl -LfO 'https://airflow.apache.org/docs/apache-airflow/2.2.1/docker-compose.yaml'```

 #### Step 2
-Replace the docker-compose.yaml with this one
+Replace the docker-compose.yaml and the dags folder with these ones

 #### Step 3